InvincibleJuggernaut/Letios/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-This is just a blog where I can vent out my ramblings and write about the daily mundane stuff.
+This is just a blog where I vent out my ramblings and write about the daily mundane stuff.
 I prefer to keep it short.
 You are here for the content, not my story.

 <br>